Mac transition to Apple silicon: 2020

-Apple announced its plans to shift the Macintosh platform to Apple silicon in a series of WWDC presentations in June 2020.
-The entire transition of the Macintosh product line is expected to take "about two years", with the first ARM-based Macs released by the end of 2020.
-Similar language was used during Apple's 2005–2006 transition to Intel, which actually took about one year.
+Apple announced its plans to shift the Macintosh platform to Apple silicon at WWDC in June 2020.
+The entire transition of the Macintosh product line was expected to take "about two years", with the first ARM-based Macs released by the end of 2020.
+Similar language was used during Apple's 2005–2006 transition to Intel, which took only a year to complete.

 All Apple apps included with macOS Big Sur are compatible with x86-64 and ARM architectures.
 Many third-party apps are similarly being made dual-platform, including prominent software packages such as Adobe Photoshop and Microsoft Word.

-To enable x86-native software to run on new ARM-based Macs, Rosetta 2 dynamic binary translation software is transparently embedded in macOS Big Sur.
-Universal binary 2 enables application developers to support both x86-64 and ARM64.
+To enable x86-native software to run on new ARM-based Macs, Apple embedded Rosetta 2 dynamic binary translation software in Big Sur.
+Universal binary 2 enabled application developers to support both x86-64 and ARM64.

-To allow developers to prepare their software for a smooth user experience on ARM-based Macs, they were given the option to sign up for a one year membership to the Universal App Quick Start Program which provided a couple of benefits.
-One of which was a license to use a Developer Transition Kit (DTK), temporarily made available by Apple.
-This Developer Transition Kit uses the A12Z chip, originally used in the iPad Pro (4th generation), housed inside a Mac Mini case.
-In an interview shortly after the announcement of the transition, Apple senior vice president of Software Engineering Craig Federighi praised the performance of the DTK Apple's prototype ARM-based Mac.
+To enable developers to create software for ARM-based Macs before they went on sale, Apple introduced the Universal App Quick Start Program, which allowed developers to pay $500 to rent a Developer Transition Kit (DTK), a computer built around the A12Z chip originally used in the iPad Pro (4th generation) and housed in a Mac Mini case.

-In November 2020, Apple announced the Apple M1, its first ARM-based system on a chip to be used in Macs, alongside updated models of the Mac Mini, MacBook Air and 13-inch MacBook Pro based on it.
+The "two-year transition" from Intel to Apple silicon Mac began on November 10, 2020 when Apple unveiled the Apple M1, the first system on a chip based on the ARM architecture to be used in Macs, along with the updated models of the Mac Mini, MacBook Air and 13-inch MacBook Pro which is based on them.

 2021

-In April 2021, Apple released a redesigned 24-inch iMac based on the M1 to replace the 21.5-inch Intel model.
+In April 2021, Apple released the redesigned 24-inch iMac based on the M1 to replace the 21.5-inch Intel model.

-In October 2021, Apple announced the M1 Pro and M1 Max, and updated 14-inch and 16-inch MacBook Pro models based on them.
-The M1 Pro and M1 Max use integrated Apple-designed GPUs, replacing the integrated and discrete GPUs supplied by Intel and AMD, and lack support for external GPUs.
+In October 2021, Apple announced the M1 Pro and M1 Max, and the updated 14-inch and 16-inch MacBook Pro models based on them.
+The M1 Pro and M1 Max use an integrated Apple-designed GPU, replacing the integrated and discrete GPUs supplied by Intel and AMD; the MacBook Pro models based on them lack support for external GPUs.
 Apple discontinued all of their Intel-based laptops following the announcement.

 2022

-In March 2022, Apple announced the Mac Studio, a new high-end desktop model that uses the M1 Ultra, a dual-SoC configuration of two M1 Max chips.
-Apple concurrently discontinued the 27-inch Intel-based iMac, making the Mac Pro and Core i5/i7 Mac Mini the last remaining Intel-based Macs.
-Senior vice president of hardware engineering John Ternus confirmed the development of an Apple Silicon–based Mac Pro.
+In March 2022, Apple announced the Mac Studio, the new high-end compact desktop model that uses the M1 Ultra, a dual-SoC configuration of two M1 Max chips.
+Apple concurrently discontinued the 27-inch Intel-based iMac, leaving the Mac Pro and Core i5/i7 Mac Mini as the last Intel-based Macs.
+Senior vice president of hardware engineering John Ternus confirmed the development of the Apple silicon-based Mac Pro.